chana1900/test-usecase/README.md

 We also need the average monthly spend (Consider only the successful transactions) using the credit card in the monthly report.

 # Proposed Solution
-The solution is built on AWS cloud.
+The proposed data pipeline is built on AWS cloud.

 ![dataPipeline](/resources/AWS-case-2-diag.png)